ANOTHER WORLD IS NOT ONLY POSSIBLE, SHE IS ON HER WAY;

 Today, I’ll occasionally open Steam and play some Skyrim, Portal, or a game I can appreciate for the technical art.
 I don’t indulge hours of gameplay, but I still feel that tug to keep going for just a little longer.
 I’ve spent a lot of time thinking about what this means and why.

 I think all games aim for the same thing.
 They employ different rules, mechanics, aesthetics, and designs, but at the end of the day, every game – in its most basic sense – is an attempt to construct a different reality.
-They’re largely temporary, ephemeral realities – like sports tournaments, for example – but nonetheless, they’re realities validated by the mutual agreement of imaginations* by the player(s) participating within the game and the audience potentially watching it unfold.
+They’re temporary, ephemeral realities – like sports tournaments, for example – but nonetheless, they’re realities validated by the mutual agreement of imaginations* by the player(s) participating within the game and the audience potentially watching it unfold.

 * “mutual agreement of imaginations” might be the most crazy vague phrase I’ve ever put into words, but please hear me out.